Supervisors: Have you ever considered that bringing out the best in your employees and organization may lie in your mindfulness practice?

 But the second study also found that something could stand in the way between a mindful leader and a happy employee—the absence of feelings of autonomy, competence, and connection with other people.
 That finding suggests that mindfulness alone isn’t enough; employees don’t receive the same benefits unless these basic psychological needs are also being met.

-Although further replications with more diverse samples are needed, the results from this study suggest that the quality of attention and awareness that a leader possesses may actually have a direct impact on those she or he supervises.
+Although further replications with more diverse samples are needed, the results from this study suggest that the quality of attention and awareness that a leader possesses may actually have a direct impact on those they supervise.
 The results of this study also fit well within the broader mindfulness literature suggesting that mindfulness improves social relationships, communication, and empathic concern towards others.

 So, supervisor: Does this mean that your company should start offering mindfulness classes to leaders like you?
 Perhaps.
 But in the meantime, there’s no reason why you can’t start meditating on your own.